stouffer/EvoGeoModules/manuscript/manuscript.md

 interactions is measured using the *PACO* method [@balb13]: *PACO* measures both the network-level congruence (*i.e.* is the network coevolved) and the interaction-level signal (*i.e.* what is the contribution of each interaction to the overall coevolution signal).
+For each local network, we measure the strength of coevolution using (i) only local observations and (ii) all possible interactions between local species (as known from the regional aggregation of all local networks).
+This allows us to separate the effect of species sorting (regional interactions) and interaction sorting (local interactions).

 Phylogenetic distance between two localities is measured for hosts and parasites using PCD [@ives10]: this measure accounts for the dissimilarity